-Obamacare is the popular, and frequently misunderstood, name for the Patient Protection and Affordable Care Act of 2010.
-Whether you purchase Obamacare insurance or not, the Act has already affected you in ways no one has told you.
-Use these facts to get all the benefits you can from this comprehensive and complicated piece of legislation.
+"Obamacare" is the popular name for the Patient Protection and Affordable Care Act of 2010.
+Whether you purchase Obamacare insurance or not, the Act has already affected you in ways that no one has told you.
+Use these facts to get all the benefits you can from this comprehensive piece of legislation.

-The federal government spends $1.05 trillion on health care alone, more than any other budget item.
-According to the FY 2018 budget, it includes Medicare ($582 billion) and Medicaid benefits ($404 billion).
-The Department of Health and Human Services manages the programs ($65.7 billion).
-Health care costs the U.S. government more than Social Security ($1.005 trillion) or the military budget ($824 billion).
+The federal government spends $1.27 trillion on healthcare alone, more than any other budget item.
+According to the fiscal year 2021 budget, it includes Medicare benefits of $722 billion and Medicaid at $448 billion.
+The U.S. Department of Health and Human Services (HHS) manages the programs at a current budget of $96.4 billion.
+As a result, healthcare costs the U.S. government more than Social Security at $1.15 trillion, or the military budget at $933 billion.

-The problem will only get worse.
-By 2027, spending for Medicare and Medicaid benefits were projected to rise to more than $1.6 trillion.
-It doesn't leave much for Social Security, defense, the interest on the national debt, or the rest of the U.S. government.
+The problem is getting worse.
+By 2030, spending for Medicare and Medicaid benefits is projected to rise to almost $1.9 trillion.
 If there's one thing politicians don't like, it's having their hands tied when it comes to spending.
-It's the real reason they agreed to reform health care.
+That's the real reason they agreed to reform healthcare in 2010.

-Third, health care providers are forming Accountable Care Organizations, which coordinate your care between your doctor and your specialists.
-You probably thought this was already happening.
+Third, healthcare providers are forming Accountable Care Organizations, which coordinate your care between your doctor and your specialists.
+You probably thought that was already happening.
 It's not.
 In fact, miscommunication between doctors was the biggest cause of unanticipated deaths among patients in 2010.
-Thanks to the ACA, the health care industry recognizes that integrated care is the way of the future, and they are already making the shift to integrated care.
+Thanks to the ACA, the healthcare industry recognizes that integrated care is the way of the future, and they are already making the shift in that direction.

 These improvements include:

 - All plans must provide 10 essential health benefits.

 - Plans can no longer exclude those with pre-existing conditions.

 - Companies can no longer drop those who get sick.

 - Parents can add their children up to age 26 on their plans.